RGBz/cyclet/README.md

 **Actions**

 It's best to always start your action names off with verbs.
-For example `$updateUser`, `$fetchCompany`, `$playSong`.
+For example `updateUser`, `fetchCompany`, `playSong`.
 When you kick-off an action you can pass as many arguments as you like to inform the necessary data change, but it's recommended that you use as few parameters as possible so you don't get confused by argument ordering.
 Some actions might not even need and arguments at all.
-For example, `$logout`.
+For example, `logout`.

 **Stores**

 Store design is the trickiest part of coding a solid and comprehensible application.
 Each store should be focused on a certain kind of data.
 Good stores could be things like `userStore` to hold onto user data or `bookStore` to hold onto book data.
 Stores can also be used to cache data.
 For example, a `userStore` might hold cached copies of multiple users and you can define a `userStore.getUserById(userId)` method to pull a user out of the cache.

+It is highly recommended that you exclusively use Immutable.js objects when putting things in a store.
+Immutable objects make your code very easy to reason about and guarantee that there's no data meddling outside of the standard Cyclet data flow.

 ## API